GeoBigData/gbdx-training/workshop_prep/README.md

 Jupyter Notebook is an open-source web application that makes it easy to create and share documents - called notebooks - that contain live code and explanatory text.
 When you start the app, it will launch a Python 'kernel' and the Notebook Dashboard from your browser.
 From here, you can open and close notebooks and manage running kernels [(documentation here)](https://jupyter.readthedocs.io/en/latest/running.html#running).
 Use the following instructions to start the provided gbdxtools test notebook.

-__4.1__ Download the file `gbdxtools-test.ipynb` from this repository.
+__4.1__ Download the file [gbdxtools-test.ipynb](../workshop_prep/gbdxtools-test.ipynb) from this repository.

-__4.2__ Open a terminal/cmd window and navigate to the directory where you saved gbdxtools-test.ipynb.
+__4.2__ Go back to the terminal window where you have activated the gbdxtools environment and navigate to the directory where you saved gbdxtools-test.ipynb.

 __4.3__ Start the Jupyter Notebook app.
 ```